FULFILL AN indelible PROMISE

 Let us endeavor so to live so that when we come to die even the undertaker will be sorry. -Mark Twain

-Religious orders must cultivate the harmony needed to create and guide their members in spiritual efforts to achieve a just, peaceful, and sustainable world.
+Primary efforts too cultivate the harmony needed to create and guide an emergent new era. spiritually reinforced, to achieve a just, peaceful, and sustainable world.

 We bring attention to political stability as several key points are discussed that are in line with our premise of the positive effects needed to achieve society viability.